Abbey Theatre: 1930s to 1950s

 The tradition of the Abbey as primarily a writers' theatre survived Yeats' withdrawal from day-to-day involvement.
 Frank O'Connor sat on the board from 1935 to 1939, served as managing director from 1937, and had two plays staged during this period.
 He was alienated from and unable to cope with many of the other board members.
 They held O'Connor's past adultery against him.
 Although he fought formidably to retain his position, soon after Yeats died the board began machinations to remove O'Connor.
-In 1941 Ernest Blythe, a politician, who had arranged the first State subsidy for the theatre, became managing director.Welch, p.
-135.
+In 1941 Ernest Blythe, a politician, who had arranged the first State subsidy for the theatre, became managing director.

 During the 1940s and 1950s, there was a steady decline in the number of new productions.
 There were 104 new plays produced from 1930 to 1940, whereas this number dropped to 62 for 1940–1950.
 Thereafter, there was another decrease.
 However, the theatre was undeterred by the dwindling amount of productions of original plays and had their audience numbers increase.
 The attitude of the general public had vastly changed towards the Abbey since the beginning of the century.
 It was no longer reserved as a theatre for the rich and for a small clique of intellectuals, it had become a theatre for the people.
 The plays of O'Casey and Lennox Robinson that were being produced by theatre at the time most likely aided in this shift.
 Larger audiences also brought a change in the Abbey's repertory policy.
-Rather than the theatre's old system of limiting the initial run of a new play to week, no matter how popular the play became, the Abbey ran their new plays until their audience was exhausted.
+Rather than the theatre's old system of limiting the initial run of a new play to a week, no matter how popular the play became, the Abbey ran their new plays until their audience was exhausted.
 This change in policy which was brought about partly because of the shortage of new plays was to have serious consequences in future years when the Abbey found its stock of popular revivals exhausted.

-During the 1940s and 1950s, the staple fare at the Abbey was comic farce set in the idealised peasant world of Éamon de Valera.
+During the 1940s and 1950s, the staple fare at the Abbey was a comic farce set in the idealised peasant world of Éamon de Valera.
 If such a world had ever existed, it was no longer considered relevant by most Irish citizens, and as a result, audience numbers continued to decline.
 This drift might have been more dramatic but popular actors, including F. J. McCormick, and dramatists, including George Shiels, could still draw a crowd.
 Austin Clarke staged events for his Dublin Verse Speaking Society—later the Lyric Theatre—at the Peacock from 1941 to 1944 and the Abbey from 1944 to 1951.
+Long-time servant Nellie Bushell left service as an usher in 1948.